 Provider Selection

 Once authorized, the member or family selects a licensed ADHC provider.
-Contact LHO directly at (623) 301-7072 or ask your support coordinator to refer you to Lending Hands Outreach.
+While LHO completes licensure and contracting, families may contact us at (623) 301-7072 to express interest and discuss future service-area fit.

 04